 Let’s face it, grandma and grandpa most likely aren’t interested in the latest fads or high-tech gadgets.
 If they have Alzheimer’s or dementia, then it can be even more difficult.
 There are many things to consider when choosing a gift for someone with Alzheimer’s, such as what stage of the disease are they presently in…beginning? moderate? advanced?
 What are some excellent Alzheimer’s gift ideas to get for a loved one?

-Gift Ideas For a Loved One With Alzheimer’s Disease
+5 Gift Ideas for a Loved One With Alzheimer’s Disease

 Granted it is important to stimulate cognitive thinking, but the stress and anxiety of trying to learn something new or understanding a new process may backfire, causing the loved one to feel inferior and perhaps even retreating.
 I used this example from experience with my father.
 He was comfortable using VCRs.
 He had collected over 1,000 old movies and TV shows that he purchased or recorded himself.
 I wanted to get him a DVR, but he refused.
 He didn’t want to just “save” shows, he wanted to have them.
 He did expand to watching DVDs, only because VHS tapes were getting harder to find.
 Regardless, the point is that I didn’t see the benefit in pushing something on him that he wasn’t ready for or interested in.